 Guide for Reviewing Public Road Design and Bicycling Accommodations for Virginia Bicycling Advocates—Virginia bicycling advocates have a new resource to help them review and comment on public road projects.
 The new guide, prepared by FABB in consultation with the Virginia (VDOT) and Fairfax County departments of transportation, outlines ways bicycling proponents can get involved in the process of designing, approving, building, and retrofitting roads to ensure that bicycling accommodations are integrated into the plans where needed.
 Although geared for Virginia, many of the ideas contained in the report could be applied to other locations as well.
 Guide web page.
 Download a High res version (18MB) or a smaller Low res version (6MB).
 View the online version of the Guide.

-Bicycle Parking Policy—Fairfax County has issued draft bike parking guidelines for review.
-The guidelines will include “specific standards for the County to use as part of the land development process”.
+Bicycle Parking Policy—Fairfax County has issued Bicycle Parking Guidelines.
+The guidelines include “specific standards for the County to use as part of the land development process”.
 The new standards will either be a Board Policy, an amendment to the Zoning Ordinance, or incorporated into the Public Facilities Manual.
+FABB has advocated for these guidelines since 2007.
 See Supervisor Smyth's Board Matter from the November 19, 2007 meeting, page 20, no. 40.

 - County Bicycle Master Plan